Ask Natural Life:

 phthalates in their urine.

-About ten years ago, scientists at the Consumers Union found that
+In the late 1990s, scientists at the Consumers Union found that

 some plastic deli wraps use a plasticizer known as DEHA, which has

 been show to be an endocrine disruptor in rats, and that it could

 leach from the plastic into fatty foods such as cheese and meat.

 A study by Finnish researchers, which was published in the

 American Journal of Public Health in 2000, showed that plastics